California giving $116 million to people who get virus shots - WTMJ

 Newsom’s office said the program would be aimed at reaching people in communities hardest hit by the pandemic — mainly low-income, Black and Latino people — but it wasn’t clear if the state is pursuing any new initiatives to vaccinate those populations.

-But Dr. Kirsten Bibbins-Domingo, an epidemiologist at the University of California, San Francisco, said cash and prize incentives often don’t address the most important challenge of reaching those people.
+Dr. Kirsten Bibbins-Domingo, an epidemiologist at the University of California, San Francisco, noted cash and prize incentives often don’t address the most important challenge of reaching poorer communities.

 Surveys have shown unvaccinated Latinos are twice as likely as whites to want a vaccine but may be unable to get time off work, live far from a vaccination site, or fear they’ll be charged for a shot, she said.